This is me.Not a highlight reel.

 Junior Hockey & Start of University

-I graduated high school and stepped into university at UFV, unsure of what I truly wanted but following the path I thought I was supposed to take.
-At the same time I was fully immersed in junior hockey — a world of speed, discipline, and relentless competition.
+I graduated high school and stepped into university, unsure of what I wanted but following the path I thought I was supposed to.
+I was deep in junior hockey — speed, discipline, relentless competition.
 Balancing the rink, school, and a growing social life was not easy.
-This is when the partying began.
-Those years were a collision of expectation and identity, but the grit and pressure I faced on the ice built the resilience I would rely on later in life.
+That is when the partying began.
+The grit I built on the ice was real.
+So was the collision between who I was and who I thought I should be.

 Early Career & Life Shifts